18F/18f.gsa.gov/_posts/2016-07-20-how-we-bill.md

 we want to [make sure everyone else knows about it](https://pages.18f.gov/guides/).
 We’re still a relatively new organization, so we’re still learning.
-But as we mature, optimizing for these costs will be a key opportunity for us to keep our cost as a low as possible.
+But as we mature, optimizing for these costs will be a key opportunity for us to keep our cost as low as possible.

 ## Looking forward